10 best towns in Cornwall for a UK staycation

 Fistral beach is the most iconic in terms of its waves and surfing.
 It’s the perfect place to watch the pro surfers do what they do best.

 It’s not just about the beaches though.
 Being a fishing village on the North Coast of Cornwall, you’ll find deliciously fresh fish and a number of brilliant restaurants.
-Make sure you visit the harbour, where quaint and colourful fishing boats bob up and down.

 The surrounding countryside provides a beautiful scenic backdrop for a long walk.
 By nighttime, Newquay offers some of the best nightlife in Cornwall!